 In most states, any driver involved in an accident with another vehicle is required by law to move quickly to a safe location and then park, if the vehicles involved can.
 They should also then check on the health and safety of everyone who was in the vehicles as well as anyone else nearby who may have been injured in the crash.
 But what happens when the person who causes the accident flees the scene without helping or even contacting the emergency services?

-Firstly, let’s explore some of the reasons people have admitted to when found guilty of causing a hit-and-run accident.
+Firstly, let’s explore some of the reasons people have admitted to when found guilty of causing a hit-and-run accident at an intersection.
 It’s important to mention if a person leaves the scene to find a phone or emergency medical services and then returns, they will be given leeway from a legal perspective.
 However, when someone leaves the scene of an accident they’ve caused or been involved in, it’s taken seriously and can even be labeled as a misdemeanor or a felony, with punishment being a hefty fine all the way up to incarceration.

 There are many reasons why a driver wouldn’t stick around to survey the damage